Saudi Visa for US Citizens

 American applicant should fill out a Saudi work visa application form on the Saudi MOFA portal, then submit the application and required documents by mail or at their nearest Saudi embassy or consulate.

-With a Saudi work visa, U.S. citizens can travel to Saudi Arabia and stay for up to 90 days, during which time the American national should convert the Saudi work visa into a Saudi residence permit, allowing the American visitor to live and work in Saudi Arabia long-term.
+With a Saudi work visa, US citizens can travel to Saudi Arabia and stay for up to 90 days, during this time the American national should convert the Saudi work visa into a Saudi residence permit, allowing the American visitor to live and work in Saudi Arabia long-term.

 How to apply for a Saudi visa